MartinPaulEve/CaSSius/README.md

         </script>
     </body>

+#Import from JATS/NLM
+An early-stage version of an import function from JATS is implemented in [cassius-import/bin/cassius-import.py](cassius-import/bin/cassius-import.py).
+This script requires python and java.

+    Usage:
+        cassius-import.py <in-file> <out-file> [options]
+        cassius-import.py (-h | --help)
+        cassius-import.py --version

+A sample XML file to show this working (and the scope of implementation to date) [can be found in the cassius-import directory](cassius-import/sample.xml).

 #Performance and Settings
 If you are consistently typesetting documents that are over fifty pages long, you may see a performance increase if you change the value of initialPages to a higher setting in cassius.js.
 Setting this to a higher value will yield better performance on larger documents, but worse performance on smaller documents.

 #Components and Licensing
+CaSSius is copyright Martin Paul Eve 2015.
+It is released under the terms specified in [LICENSE](LICENSE).

 CaSSius makes use of several other open-source/free-software projects, including:

 * [css-regions-polyfill](https://github.com/FremyCompany/css-regions-polyfill).
 Copyright (c) 2014 François REMY with [a BSD-style license](https://github.com/FremyCompany/css-regions-polyfill/blob/master/LICENSE.md).
 * [jQuery](https://jquery.org).
 Under [the MIT license](https://jquery.org/license/).
 * The CaSSius logo is a derivative of a work by [Lil Squid from the Noun Project](https://thenounproject.com/search/?q=type&i=150037), licensed under the Creative Commons Attribution License.
+* Parts of the cassius-import library contain materials from the National Library of Medicine, specifically [adaptations of their XSLT suite and entity resolution files, which are public domain](http://dtd.nlm.nih.gov/tools/tools.html).